karimhashim/Contacts/README.md

+# DataBase
-# Firts you have to run command json-server --watch db.json to listen on database
+ Firts you have to run command json-server --watch db.json to listen on database

 # Fuse - Angular